Vardot/varbase_components/components/molecules/breadcrumb/README.md

 ### Properties:
 * `breadcrumb`: Breadcrumb trail items.
 * `divider`: Dividers are automatically added in CSS through ::before and content.
 They can be changed by modifying a local CSS custom property --bs-breadcrumb-divider, or through the $breadcrumb-divider Sass variable — and $breadcrumb-divider-flipped for its RTL counterpart, if needed.
-* `utility_classes`: An array of utility classes.
+* `breadcrumb_utility_classes`: An array of utility classes.
 Use to add extra Bootstrap utility classes or custom CSS classes over to this component.

 ### Available attributes:
 * `attributes`: HTML attributes for the breadcrumb nav element.